Tardo/docker-privoxy-https/README.md

 Alpine docker with [privoxy](https://www.privoxy.org) enabled and configured to work with HTTPS.

-It also includes the script made by '[Andrwe Lord Weber](https://github.com/Andrwe/privoxy-blocklist)' to translate adblock rules to privoxy.
+It also includes '[adblock2privoxy](https://github.com/essandess/adblock2privoxy)' to translate adblock rules to privoxy with CSS hidden elements & blackhole.

 **The default configuration is intended for personal use only (ex. raspberry)**